Skip to Main Content

 Child Access Prevention

-Hawaii prohibits persons from storing firearms on property they control when they know or reasonably should know that a minor (a person under the age of 18) is likely to gain access to the firearm without the permission of the parent or guardian of the minor, unless:
+• The person knew or reasonably should have known that a minor is likely to gain access to the fierarm without the permission of the parent or guardian of the minor; and

-Hawaii does not require a locking device to accompany the sale of a firearm, although federal law applies, and no state statutes require firearm owners to affirmatively lock their weapons.
+Hawaii does not require a locking device to accompany the sale of a firearm, although federal law applies.
+The state does, however, require gun dealers to provide firearm purchasers with copies of § 134-10.5.

 MEDIA REQUESTS